acoullandreau/nyc_taxi_trips/readme.rst

 .. code:: python

+The scrip then queries the the database, using process_query_arg.
 The script finally calls the function in charge of **processing and rendering the animation** (render_animation_query_output).
 It also accepts a dictionary as an input.

 .. code:: python